AyodejiK101/Adventure-Works-Analysis-Project/README.md

 # Insights

+Key insights about the busniess were generated on the below aspects- 📈 Analyzed KPIs (sales, revenue, profit, returns)
+🗺️ Compared regional performance
+📊 Studied product-level trends and forecasts
+🎯 Identified high-value customers

 # Data Visualizations:
 This section presents a comprehensive collection of interactive visualizations and reports to provide in depth insights into AdventureWorks' performance.